-- A. The ethical dilemma for the competition will be released via email on the Friday two weeks prior to the date of the competition.
-Advisors are responsible for ensuring that each team receives the case. - B. The final PowerPoint presentation must be submitted by the Wednesday the week of the competition by 11:59 pm.
+A. The ethical dilemma for the competition will be released via email on the Friday two weeks prior to the date of the competition.
+Advisors are responsible for ensuring that each team receives the case.

+B. The final PowerPoint presentation must be submitted to ethics@clemson.edu by the Wednesday the week of the competition by 11:59 pm.
 After submission, no alterations can be made to the presentation.